ggicci/ggicci.me/content/posts/deploying-aes-128-encrypted-hls.md

 Some key points of HLS:

 0. Created by Apple.
-1. Consists of a manifest file (e.g. playlist.m3u8) and chunks of video segment files (e.g. seq0.ts).
+1. Consists of a playlist/manifest file (e.g. index.m3u8) and segment video files (e.g. index01.ts).
 2. H264 codec of video + AAC of audio.
 3. Use HTTP, easily leveraging CDN to reach the widest audience without worring about the bandwidth and firewalls.
 4. Adaptive streaming, enables changing the quality of the video mid-stream.